Reading Time: 6 minutes 15 seconds

 BY: ISSA

 Do you have a passion for healthy eating?
 Do you enjoy learning about the latest in nutrition research?
-Then you may find it satisfying to become a nutrition coach or nutritionist.
+Then you may find it satisfying to become a certified nutritionist.
 For many, this career path involves earning their certification.
 We’ll talk about the benefits of taking this step, as well as certification requirements.
 But first, let’s get clear on what a nutritionist is.

-A nutritionist creates personalized meal plans for clients.
+A nutritionist, or a nutrition coach, creates personalized meal plans for clients.
 Typically, these plans are based on the client’s health goals.
 Maybe the client wants to lose weight, for instance.
 For them, a nutritionist might suggest a low-calorie plan.
 Perhaps the client wants to gain muscle instead.
 In this case, the nutritionist may increase the client’s protein intake.
 This can help better support muscle development.

 A nutritionist also provides nutrition education.
 This helps clients learn how to make healthy food choices for themselves.
-It also improves their understanding of food science.
+It also improves their understanding of food science and functional nutrition.
 They start to recognize how their body responds to certain food items.
 This makes it easier to identify what they need to eat and drink to move closer to their health goals.

 It’s also common for clients with health issues to work with a nutritionist.
 If the client has high blood pressure, the nutritionist can structure a low-salt diet.
 Perhaps the client has an inflammation-based health condition.
 The nutritionist could develop a meal plan with anti-inflammatory foods.